 A Twitter hashtag ties the conversations of different users into one stream.
 If Twitter users who aren't otherwise connected to one another talk about the same topic using a specific hashtag, their tweets will appear in the same stream.

-Here's what a hashtag stream on Twitter looks like -- we'll use #WorldNutellaDay as an example:
+Here's what a hashtag stream on Twitter looks like -- we'll use #MotivationMonday as an example:

 Most of the good stuff takes place in the center of this page.
-For the hashtag #WorldNutellaDay, you'll see there are a few ways to toggle the hashtag stream: Top (the default), Live, News, Photos, Videos, and More Options.
+For the hashtag #MotivationMonday, you'll see there are a few ways to toggle the hashtag stream: Top (the default), Latest, People, Photos, Videos, and More.

 - Top: A stream of tweets using that hashtag that have seen the most engagement -- which usually means tweets from influential people or brands that have a lot of followers.
 (Download our guide on how to get 1,000+ Twitter followers here.)

-- Live: A live stream of tweets from everyone tweeting out that hashtag.
+- Latest: A live stream of the latest tweets from everyone tweeting out that hashtag.

 - Photos: A collage of photos included in tweets that use the hashtag.
 When you hover your mouse over a photo, you can reply, retweet, or Like the tweet with just one click.
 You can open the tweet by clicking on the photo.